docusign/code-examples-python/README.md

    Anchor text ([AutoPlace](https://support.docusign.com/en/guides/AutoPlace-New-DocuSign-Experience)) is used to position the signing fields in the documents.
-1. **Applying a brand to a template** [Source.](./app/eSignature/examples/eg030_brands_apply_to_template/controller.py) This code example demonstrates how to apply a brand you've created to a template using using the [Create Envelope](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/create) method.
+1. **Applying a brand to a template** [Source.](./app/eSignature/examples/eg030_brands_apply_to_template/controller.py) This code example demonstrates how to apply a brand you've created to a template using the [Create Envelope](https://developers.docusign.com/esign-rest-api/reference/Envelopes/Envelopes/create) method.
    You must have already created the template and the brand.
    Anchor text ([AutoPlace](https://support.docusign.com/en/guides/AutoPlace-New-DocuSign-Experience)) is used to position the signing fields in the documents.
 1. **Bulk sending envelopes to multiple recipients**